evolphotonics/fftprocdir/README.md

 For instance, on my machine, this is `/DATA/Programs/MATLAB/MATLAB_Runtime/`.
 Comment in/out the three lines (to set the dynamic library path, XAPPLRESDIR and execute python/mwpython on start.py) with a single leading `#`, as appropriate for your OS.
 Be sure to save and close this file.

-(2) Open a console or a terminal window, navigate to the `fftprocdir.distrib` folder and run:
+(2) Open a console or a terminal window, navigate to the `fftprocdir-main` folder and run:

 ```shell
 sh runfftprocdir.sh